 Stolen identity refund fraud is an ongoing issue for the Internal Revenue Service.
 A scammer can use your Social Security number to file a tax return in your name.
 Any tax refund is then redirected to that person’s bank account.

 During tax season, it’s important to be on alert for tax-related identity theft.
-Monitor for suspicious activity, and if you receive any communications from the IRS, contact them immediately.
+Monitor for suspicious activity, and if you receive any communication from the IRS, contact them immediately.

 Drain Your Existing Bank Accounts